 The GAT is an essential part of the VCE assessment procedures.
-All students enrolled in one or more VCE Units 3 and 4 sequences must sit the GAT.
+All students enrolled in one or more VCE or VCE VM Units 3 and 4 sequences must sit the GAT.
 This also includes students whose only enrolment at Units 3 and 4 is in a VCE VET study.

-The General Achievement Test is a test of general knowledge and skills in:
+The General Achievement Test is a test of general knowledge and skills conducted in two sections: